TinaTiel/obs-chatbot/CONTRIBUTING.md

 ## Issues
 Issues are used both by developers to track work, and by others to file problems or suggestions.
-Use the `improvement` or `bug` labels for help requests, and use other labels as appropriate for development work.
+Use the `improvement` or `bug` labels for help commandRequests, and use other labels as appropriate for development work.
 Nothing should go unlabeled!

 ## Branches